-The operation of Pilgrim Theological College is overseen by the Board of the Centre for Theology & Ministry, which is accountable to the Uniting Church Synod of Victoria and Tasmania.
+The operation of Pilgrim Theological College is overseen by the Theological and Ministerial Education Committee, which essentially functions as the Ministerial Education Board in the Uniting Church Synod of Victoria and Tasmania.
+The Committee is accountable to the Synod’s Ministry and Mission Committee.

-For the quality and content of its learning and teaching program, Pilgrim Theological College is responsible to the Ministerial Education Commission of the National Assembly of the Uniting Church in Australia.
+For the quality and content of its learning and teaching program, Pilgrim Theological College is responsible to the Standards for Ministry Committee of the National Assembly of the Uniting Church in Australia.

 Being within the University of Divinity, the College must also uphold the standards required for Australian universities by the Australian Government.